 It’s sagging skin and wrinkles that visually age us.
 The older we get the more–and deeper–wrinkles we get.
 If we could tone down the wrinkles, we would appear much younger.

 A ring flash (a ring light is an on-camera flash that completely circles the lens) can work.
 In fact, we most often see ring lights used in modeling shots where absolutely flawless skin is necessary.
-This is the ideal light for removing any sort of blemish or wrinkle, but it is a very flat light and really isn’t ideal for portrait photography.
+This is the ideal light for removing any sort of blemish or wrinkle, but it’s a very flat light and isn’t ideal for portrait photography.
 It leaves an odd-looking, unappealing catch light in the eyes, too.

 Slightly better is the on-camera flash that is normally attached to the top of the camera.
-But that still produces flat light–and with both ring and regular on-camera flashes we have problems with red eye.
+But that still produces flat light–and with both ring and regular on-camera flashes, we have problems with red-eye.

 The butterfly lighting pattern fills in and lightens a lot of the shadows in the wrinkles–but not so much that it looks phony– and it creates a shadowed area under the chin, too.